czanoli/ETH-Computational-Intelligence-Lab-2024/README.md

 - Authors: Matteo Boglioni, Federica Bruni, Francesco Rita, Christopher Zanoli

 ## 1. Project Description
 The goal of the project is to classify if the sentiment of Twitter tweets is positive or negative.
+You can find the project report [here](https://github.com/czanoli/ETH-Computational-Intelligence-Lab-2024/blob/main/reports/report.pdf)

 ## 2. Project Organization
 ```